hendrikmaus/nomad-cli/README.md

 ## Dockerhub
 You can find the images on Dockerhub https://hub.docker.com/r/hendrikmaus/nomad-cli/

-> The `latest` tag should always be nomad stable; please open an issue if I missed to update
+> The `latest` tag should always be nomad stable; please open an issue if I missed to update (see travis build for details, it logs what is considered stable)

 ## Build

+### Automatic Daily Build
+All versions >= 0.6.0 are built and pushed daily using [Travis CI](https://travis-ci.org/hendrikmaus/nomad-cli)

+### Manual Build

 ```bash
 # linux_amd64 checksum